rousso1/scss-root-selectors/README.md

 ###Motivation

-Components have various modes which are toggled class names on the root node.
-Express SCSS concisely and refer to root node modes, without losing the scope you style
+Components have various modes which are turned on/off by toggling class names on the root node.
+Express SCSS concisely and refer to root node modes, without losing the scope you style and maintain the same DOM hierarchy inside the SCSS file.

 ---
 Given a simple component CSS with some nesting: